8itCat/8itCat.github.io/index.md

   <button class="btn btn-primary" formaction="https://8itcat.github.io/projects/">My Projects</button>
 </form>

-### Support or Contact
+### Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Have any questions, suggestions, comments, or concerns about my website and projects?
+Want to just chat with me?
+Check out my [Discord Server](https://discord.gg/5AQjAnNKYd) or any of the socials found at the bottom of the website!
+Thanks for stopping by!!!